RodrigoPAml/BoxEngine/README.md

 ## First game

-The first game is called "Air Fither" and game be found in games folder
+The first game is called "Air Figther" and game be found in games folder

 It's a game about destroying enemies airplane and getting the better possible score